EmrhnFyz/Algorithm-Fundamentals-And-Study/README.md

 Each folder corresponds to a major topic.
 Start with the ones most relevant to your goals.
 ### 3. **Run examples**:
 - **Via IDE**:
-  - Open your solution or folder in your chosen IDE (e.g., Rider, VS Code, CLion).
+  - Open your solution or folder in your chosen IDE (e.g., Rider,VS , VS Code, CLion).
   - Build the project or file and click Run.
 Your IDE will handle compilation and execution.
 - **Via command line:**
   - Navigate to the folder containing the C++ file you want to run.